RichardLitt/burntfen.com/_posts/2015-10-30-how-to-amend-a-commit-on-a-github-pull-request.md

     Date:   Fri Oct 30 13:01:24 2015 -0400

         init
-    $ cat your_file.txt
+    $ cat your_file.md
     1
     2
     3

 Sweet!
-You now have one commit, but `your_file.txt` looks like you want it to.
+You now have one commit, but `your_file.md` looks like you want it to.
 However, if we run `git diff --cached`, we can see the staged edits:

     $ git diff --cached
-    diff --git a/your_file.txt b/your_file.txt
+    diff --git a/your_file.md b/your_file.md
     index d00491f..01e79c3 100644
-    --- a/your_file.txt
+    --- a/your_file.md
-    +++ b/your_file.txt
+    +++ b/your_file.md
     @@ -1 +1,3 @@
      1
     +2